U.S. combat emblem, ca. 1917

 ► Nashville-based XOi Technologies, a mechanical field-service force multiplier led by Aaron Salow, might find it worthwhile to expand its presence in healthcare.
 We note that earlier this week New York-based Vuzix Corporation said it found a partner for use of its smart glasses in the COVID-19 care context in the Netherlands.

 ► Franklin-based startup Enexor BioEnergy, led by Lee Jestings, which participated in Launch Tennessee's 2019 summer internship program and has been among Tennessee that have received investment facilitated by the state's now-waning Angel Tax Credit program, has developed a 3D-printed N95 Mask design, code for a version of which it has shared with the Unified Command.
 VNC understands Enexor is looking at development of other equipment, possible including a medical ventilator.
-UPDATE: Enexor subsequently announced it had established Breathe Strong LLC to produce its newly designed XVent ventilator.
+UPDATES: Enexor subsequently announced it had established Breathe Strong LLC to produce its newly designed XVent ventilator.
+On June 17, 2020, Enexor announced emergency use authorization for X-Vent had been received from the FDA.

 ► Nashville-based Gunio was already supporting Mid-Tennessee tornado damage recovery, and has also made contributions to support voluntary response to COVID in middle Tennessee.